-And for children who can already read, putting labels on things around the house, naming them in another language is helpful.
-By the time your child is three, she may enjoy a foreign language playgroup or club.
-“My classes are half an hour long and, although the emphasis is on the children having fun with games and songs, that’s a long time for a child under the age of three to concentrate,” says Rachael.
+And, for children who can already read, putting labels on things around the house, naming them in another language is helpful.
+By the time your child is three, she or he may enjoy a foreign language playgroup or club.

 Of course, the very best way for children to learn is to visit the country itself and hear the language being spoken naturally – especially by children their own age.
 And encouraging your child to ask for something when you’re in a shop or café is all the better.
 Being rewarded with an ice cream or similar treat you have asked for in another language is the very best, and this will then help them to see the value of speaking another language.

 The 6 Best Online Language Learning Resources for Kids

 DinoLingo – The largest online language self-learning program for children between the ages of 2 and 12 years.
 With 50 languages, 25,000 learning activities, downloadable worksheets and flashcards, it helps children learn another language by watching videos and playing games independently at home.
 Monthly subscription price: $19.99 a month/Annual Subscription price: $119 a year (comes to $9.99 a month)

 DuoLingo – A free mobile app and web based learning tool with bite-size lessons based on very basic learning.
 With gradual pacing, audio prompts and pictures in just a few minutes a day children (and adults) can dip their toe in to learn 30+ languages.
 Free.